What are Confinement Centres and How to Choose One

 5. Block five minutes out of everyday – just to connect.

 It can be difficult to keep track of what’s going on in your partner’s life outside the home, after your child is here.
-Your topics of conversation revolve around your little one.
+Your topics of conversation revolve around your child.
 Take five minutes out of your day to focus on your partner.
 Find out how their day was, how things are at work.
 All topics should be focused on each other.
 This won’t just help strengthen your relationship but is also a great

 way to practice empathy.
 Maintaining a relationship, at any stage, requires work.
 But always remember that you are not in this alone.
 Try these methods as ways to remind each other of that.